sailfish009/goodvibes/MAINTAINING.md

 Let's move to the `goodvibes-debian` git repository from now on, available at
 <https://gitlab.com/goodvibes/goodvibes-debian>.

-Make sure that the `DEB*` variables are all set.
+Make sure that the `DEB*` variables are all set:

     export DEBFULLNAME=$(git config user.name)
     export DEBEMAIL=$(git config user.email)

-For a new release, the only thing needed is just to bump the changelog.
+For a new release, the only thing needed is just to bump the changelog:

     dch --newversion ${VER:?}-0goodvibes1 "New upstream release."
     dch --release

-Git commit, git push.
-Done.
+Git commit, git push:

     git add debian/changelog
     git commit -m "Version ${VER:?}"
     git push

-Then, just fire the script `debian/build-all.sh`, and sign the resulting files.
+Then, just fire the script `debian/build-all.sh`:

     ./debian/build-all.sh release